Fatal1ty/mashumaro/README.md

 | ----------- |:-------------:|:------------------------------|:---------------------------|:-----------------------|
 | `engine`    | `str`         | How to parse datetime string.
 By default native [`fromisoformat`](https://docs.python.org/3/library/datetime.html#datetime.datetime.fromisoformat) of corresponding class will be used for `datetime`, `date` and `time` fields.
 It's the fastest way in most cases, but you can choose an alternative. | `datetime`, `date`, `time` | [`ciso8601`](https://github.com/closeio/ciso8601#supported-subset-of-iso-8601), [`pendulum`](https://github.com/sdispater/pendulum)|

 More options are on the way.
+If you know which option would be useful for many, please don't hesitate to create an issue or pull request.

 TODO
 --------------------------------------------------------------------------------